-This guide is intended to serve as an introduction for copyright for faculty and students primarily; understanding copyright and what it means for you is more important than ever as new technologies for distributing and using information emerge.
+This guide is intended as an introduction to copyright for faculty and students.
+Understanding copyright and what it means for you is more important than ever as both technology and the law change.

-Anyone who uses information should understand some copyright basics and how it impacts his or her academic work.
-A common pitfall is to assume that because we are part of a university, the information we make use of falls under fair use or education exemptions.
-It's important to recognize that this is not the case.
+A common pitfall is to assume that because we are part of a university, all of our information use falls under Fair Use or education exemptions.
+It's important to understand that this is not always the case.

 Please reach out with your copyright questions to email@example.com

 If you have questions about scholarly communications, publishing, open access, or how the library can support your scholarly work, please email firstname.lastname@example.org.

 Copyright protects the tangible form of expression created by an author.
 These forms of expression include text, art of all kinds, film, sound, and architectural works.
 Ideas, processes, and facts are not protected by copyright.
 Works created by the U.S. federal government are not protected by copyright.

 Copyright law gives authors certain exclusive rights.
 Authors can keep these rights, share them with others, or give them away.
 Sharing and giving away these rights happens through the use of licenses and contracts.
 These rights include

 - Making copies of the work, which includes photocopies and digital copies

 - Publishing copies or electronically distributing the work